Lewis Trondheim: English translations

 Two volumes of McConey have been published in English by Fantagraphics in editions close to the original.
 In 2018, Dargaud also began releasing English translations with the title The Marvelous Adventures of McConey under the Europe Comics label.
 As of April 2018, three volumes have been published.

 Fantagraphics has additionally published a range of shorter pieces by Trondheim in the comic The Nimrod.
 NBM has published Dungeon, both in comic book and graphic novel formats, as well as Little Nothings, a collection of autobiographical one-page vignettes.
 English versions of A.L.I.E.E.N. (retitled A.L.I.E.E.E.N.) and Le Roi Catastrophe (retitled Tiny Tyrant) have been published by First Second.

+The complete Ralph Azham series has been published in four volumes by Super Genius, an imprint of Papercutz.